tum-pbs/PhiFlow/documentation/Simulation_Overview.md

 ```

 This progresses all simulations that are associated with that world by a time increment `dt` (defaults to `1.0`).
-Accessing any property of a simulation reference (such as `smoke`) will now return the updated value.
+Accessing any property of a simulation reference (such as `fluid`) will now return the updated value.

 ### Simulation + GUI